test-bench/test-bench/README.md

 #### Default Test Directory

-By default, when the `bench` commend is executed with no arguments, it will run all the test files under `test/automated`.
+By default, when the `bench` command is executed with no arguments, it will run all the test files under `test/automated`.

 This default can be changed by setting the environment variable `TEST_BENCH_TESTS_DIRECTORY`.